 Vesuvius is committed to protecting the health and safety of our employees, customers, suppliers, contractors, visitors and others affected by our operations.
 We do not condone Slavery or Human Trafficking.
-We will never knowingly engage in these activities in our own business, and will not tolerate them if we find them within our supply chain.
+We will never knowingly engage in these activities in our own business and will not tolerate them if we find them within our supply chain.
 Vesuvius’ Code of Conduct expressly prohibits forced or child labour in our operations.
 This is supported by our Human Rights Policy which reflects the principles contained within the United Nations Universal Declaration of Human Rights, the International Labour Organisation’s Fundamental Conventions on Labour Standards and the United Nations Global Compact.

-We have conducted a risk assessment of our purchasing activities seeking to identify, by location and industry, where the potential risks of modern slavery are highest.
-This increased our understanding of the likelihood for potential risks within the supply chains for our business, and assisted us in strengthening our oversight and procedures during the past financial year.
-Our risk assessment identified 4 industries that pose a higher risk of Modern Slavery for Vesuvius;
+We have previously conducted a risk assessment of our purchasing activities seeking to identify, by location and industry, where the potential risks of modern slavery are highest in our supply chain.
+This increased our understanding of the potential risk areas and assisted us in strengthening our oversight and procedures.
+Our risk assessment identified 4 industries that pose a higher risk of modern slavery for Vesuvius;

-- Mining and Extractive industries (raw materials)
+1. Mining and Extractive industries (raw materials)

-- Textiles (PPE & work clothing)
+2. Textiles (PPE & work clothing)

-- Transport and packaging
+3. Transport and packaging

-- Maintenance, cleaning, agricultural work and food preparation
+4. Maintenance, cleaning, agricultural work and food preparation